 The California Geological Survey (CGS) has not yet conducted detailed seismic hazards mapping in the area of the subject site.
 The general liquefaction susceptibility of the site was determined by research of the San Bernardino County Official Land Use Plan, General Plan, Geologic Hazard Overlay.
-Map FH31 C for the Redlands Quadrangle indicates that the subject site is not located within an area of liquefaction susceptibility.
-Based on the mapping performed by the county of San Bernardino and the subsurface conditions encountered at the boring locations, liquefaction is not considered to be a design concern for this project.
+Map FH31 for the Redlands Quadrangle indicates that the subject site is not located within an area of liquefaction susceptibility.
+Based on the mapping performed by the county of San Bernardino and the subsurface conditions encountered at the boring locations, including the lack of a static ground water table, liquefaction is not considered to be a design concern for this project.